 First of all, unless you are going to use live plants, there's really no reason to have a substrate at all for most popular aquatic turtle species like Sliders and Painteds.
 A glass bottom is easiest to clean and eliminates the possibility that your turtle will eat the substrate and be injured by it (which does sometimes happen).

 Another easy-to-clean option is to use large, flat rocks.
 Remember to boil them first to kill any algae or germs.

 If you're going to use live plants (except floating plants), or if you just want a substrate because you think it looks nice or creates a more natural environment, then you have several choices.

 In addition to the above, there are other accessories you'll need for your turtle habitat, like a heater (or better yet, two heaters in case one stops working) to heat the water, thermometers to measure the temperature, a stand for the tank or habitat, and lights and a way to attach them.

+Please read the pages about heat, lighting, and water quality before setting up your turtle's habitat.
+If you're planning to include live plants, also read our plants page.
 And remember: This is a hobby, so it's supposed to be fun.
-Take your time and build a habitat that your turtle will love, and that you will be proud of.
+Take your time and build a habitat that your turtle will love and that you will be proud of.